glassesneo/saohime/.github/README.md

   renderer.setDrawBlendMode(BlendModeBlend)

 proc pollEvent(appEvent: Event[ApplicationEvent]) {.system.} =
-  # Receive `ApplicationEvent`, which deals with the application's start/stop
+  # Receive `ApplicationEvent` which deals with the application's start/stop
   for event in appEvent:
     if event.eventType == ApplicationEventType.Quit:
       # `Application` itself is a resource